oqolarte/oblong/content/project/mercipod.md

 ## Getting what I need

-In this section, I list the things needed to replace the orignal mechanical hard drive with the new, much faster, solid state drive.
+Here I list the things needed to replace the orignal mechanical hard drive with the new, much faster, solid state drive.

-{{< figure src="/image/mi1.jpeg" alt="a spread of items needed to upgrade the ipod, including hard drive and prying tools" caption="TOP HALF, LEFT TO RIGHT: iPod, new microSD card, iFlash-Quad microSD adapter (and the included square foam below it), special flexible steel pry bar; BOTTOM HALF: an assortment of prying tools" >}}
+{{< figure src="/image/mi1.jpeg" alt="a spread of items needed to upgrade the ipod, including hard drive and prying tools" caption="TOP HALF, LEFT TO RIGHT: iPod Classic, new microSD card, iFlash-Quad microSD adapter (and the included square foam below it), special flexible steel pry bar; BOTTOM HALF: an assortment of prying tools" >}}

 ### iFlash-Quad